MicrosoftDocs/visualstudio-docs/mac/launch-settings.md

 # launchSettings.json

 When you're developing ASP.NET Core projects, you can configure how your project should be started in development scenarios.
-It can be done by customizing the contents of the launchSettings.json file.
-In Visual Studio for Mac, you can update this file by using the project options UI or by directly editing it.
+It can be done by customizing the contents of the _launchSettings.json_ file.
+In Visual Studio for Mac, you can update this file by using the project **Options** UI or by directly editing it.
 This file is the same configuration file that you can use when running Visual Studio on Windows or from the command line through `dotnet`.
 This file is stored in your project under the **Properties** folder.

 For more detailed info, see [Use multiple environments in ASP.NET Core](/aspnet/core/fundamentals/environments).
 In this article, we'll cover how to update this file in Visual Studio for Mac.

 ## Update the start configuration by using Visual Studio for Mac

-You can directly edit the launchSettings.json file in Visual Studio for Mac, or you can use project options to edit it.
+You can directly edit the _launchSettings.json_ file in Visual Studio for Mac, or you can use project options to edit it.
 To get to the project options, right-click your project and select **Options**.

 ![Project shortcut menu with "Options" selected](media/vsmac-ctx-proj-options.png)